nebulastream/nebulastream/docs/design/20240723_refactoring_configurations.md

 ## Make sure all the configuration options that are left are tested.

-- We update the current test suit for configurations, removing all configurations that are not relevant to the milestone.
+- We update the current test suite to include all system configurations.
-- The configurations that are left should be included in all four types of the current test suit:
+- The configurations should be included in all four types of the current test suite:
 	- Valid configuration option from the YAML file
 	- Valid configuration option from the command line
 	- Invalid configuration option from the YAML file
 	- Invalid configuration option from the command line
 - Valid configuration tests check for every option a valid value and an empty value (a default value should be assigned).
-- Invalid configuration tests check for every option a value of a wrong type, a semantically incorrect value (out of range), incorrect value that is specific for the type (in case applicable) (e.g. impossible number of buffers per global buffer pool).
+- Invalid configuration tests check for every option a value of a wrong type, a semantically incorrect value (out of range), or an incorrect value that is specific for the type (in case applicable) (e.g., impossible number of buffers per global buffer pool).

 ## Create a new module structure.